thedoggybrad/thedoggybrad/readme.md

 # TheDoggyBrad
 This is TheDoggyBrad Software Lab (Formerly TheDoggyBrad), a small entity based in the Philippines.
 An hobbyist that develops free software projects and archives some great softwares for the people.

+### Intellectual Property Righrs
+The brand "TheDoggyBrad" is owned under the intellectual property (not a trademark) ownership of TheDoggyBrad Software Lab.
+Impersonations (1:1 copy of the account) can cause legal actions, but using the same name "TheDoggyBrad" is allowed, only if you are not impersonating this account.

 ## A. Go Social!
 An open, free, safe and privacy-friendly social media platform.
 Powered by OSSN.
 <br>